 As you work through the process of finding the right coach for you, take your time.
 Just as different literary agents represent different manuscripts in the traditional publishing world, different coaches focus on different areas of the writing process.

-Honestly assess where you are at as a writer and where you have room for growth, then choose a writing coach accordingly.
+Honestly assess where you are at as a writer and where you have room for growth, then choose your writing coaches accordingly.

 Remember that writing coaches have busy schedules.
 Do your research before reaching out.
 When you do send the initial email, be professional and respect their time.

-You may want to ask the coach what type of writers they enjoy working with or are looking to work with.
+You may want to ask the coaches what type of writers they enjoy working with or are looking to work with.

 Don’t present yourself as an established writer if you’re still learning.
 At the same time, don’t sell yourself short.